 If you have a large task to do that is just too daunting, break it up into chunks and tackle one at a time.
 Think about how strategic this work is and whether you should be focusing on it first thing in the morning when you’re most alert.
 Try not to set up large or complex tasks when your energy is dropping.

 By this I mean that if you did a few laps around the park a few times a week, how would that feel?
 I bet you’d feel great and your confidence would rocket too.
 Try to dig deep and ask what’s really stopping you and make it easy for yourself.
 Set out your trainers at the end of the bed so you’re ready and raring to go in the morning.
 Taking out the decision making reduces procrastination so you’re more likely to complete these activities which support your goals.

 5. Set yourself a goal (and reward)

 Make goals and update them often and associate a completed task with a reward.
-So, if you have a crazy week, set yourself a target to have all your work done by midday on Friday and then treat yourself to a having Friday afternoon off.
+So, if you have a crazy week, set yourself a target to have all your work done by midday on Friday.
+Then treat yourself to a having Friday afternoon off!
 This gives you something to look forward to and work towards.